zhangzhanbang/homework/lab01.md

 > You will learn more methods to build your own world and more ways to show your ideas --- to make your world a better place

 ### *3. Create a new world*
-> Now you've learnt all you need, and it's time to create your dream world.
+> Now you've learnt all you need, and it's time to create your dream world.</br>
-> You may think of rebuilding the net --- decentralized network, just like Richard Hendricks in Silicon Valley Season 5.
+> You may think of rebuilding the net --- decentralized network, just like Richard Hendricks in Silicon Valley Season 5.</br>
-> Or you have a willing to create a real world in a virtual one, just like the green land in Ready Player One.
+> Or you have a willing to create a real world in a virtual one, just like the green land in Ready Player One.</br>
 > Though you have no ideas about the future, I'm convinced that you would meet her one day.

 ## ***In the end, let us cheer for the bright future!***